The Kingdom (professional wrestling): Tag team return as The Kingdom (2025–present)

 After a brief absence from television, Bennett and Taven made their return as "The Kingdom" on the April 24 episode of Ring of Honor Wrestling, teaming with Spanish Announce Project (Angélico and Serpentico) in a losing effort against The Premier Athletes (Ariya Daivari and Tony Nese) and The Righteous (Dutch and Vincent).
+In January 2026, it was reported that Taven's AEW contract had expired and was not renewed, ending his over three-year tenure with the promotion.'
+At Supercard of Honor on May 15, Taven and Bennett made their ROH returns.

 Return to NJPW (2024)

-Bennett and Taven, as the Undisputed Kingdom, made their return to NJPW for the first time since 2015 on November 8, 2024 at Fighting Spirit Unleashed, where they were defeated by Shingo Takagi and Yota Tsuji.
+Bennett and Taven, as the Undisputed Kingdom, made their return to NJPW for the first time since 2015 on November 8, 2024, at Fighting Spirit Unleashed, where they were defeated by Shingo Takagi and Yota Tsuji.